How is osteoporosis treated?

 - Teriparatide (Forteo®) and Abaloparatide (Tymlos®) are injectable drugs given daily for 2 years.
 They are parathyroid hormones, or products similar in many ways to the hormones.

 When should osteoporosis be treated with medication?

-Your doctor might use the World Health Organization fracture risk assessment tool, or FRAX, to see if you qualify for treatment based on your risk factors and bone density results. .
-People who have had a typical osteoporosis fracture, such as that of the wrist, spine, or hip, should also be treated (sometimes even if the bone density results are normal).
+Women whose bone density test shows T-scores of -2.5 or lower, such as -3.3 or -3.8, should begin therapy to reduce their risk of fracture.
+Many women need treatment if they have osteopenia, which is bone weakness that is not as severe as osteoporosis.
+Your doctor might use the World Health Organization fracture risk assessment tool, or FRAX, to see if you qualify for treatment based on your risk factors and bone density results.
+People who have had a typical osteoporosis fracture, such as that of the wrist, spine or hip, should also be treated (sometimes even if the bone density results are normal).